Dagrut/rpncron/CONFIGURATION.md

 localtime().
-Here are the ranges that should be used : 0 to 59 for seconds and minutes (Seconds may go to 60 for a leap second), 0 to 23 for the hours, 1 to 31 for the day of month, 0 to 6 for the week (0 is sunday), 0 to 11 for the month, 0 to 365 for the day of year.
+Here are the ranges that should be used : 0 to 59 for seconds and minutes (Seconds may go to 60 for a leap second), 0 to 23 for the hours, 1 to 31 for the day of month, 0 to 6 for the week (0 is sunday), 0 to 11 for the month, 0 to 365 for the day of year, 0 to 4 for the week of the month, 0 to 52 for the week of the year (For these last two, the first week is the first one containing a monday).
 The only modified value is the year, which is the correct year value, and not the years since 1900.

 This part also contains functions.
 Here is a list of available functions :